sunfish-prj/Platform-docs/docs/ds/ds.rst

 Adding Policies
 --------------------
-By default, any deployed service requires a dedicated policies in order for the SUNFISH data security enforcement infrastructure to work.
+By default, any deployed service requires dedicated policies in order for the SUNFISH data security enforcement infrastructure to work.
 Policies can be added via the *PAP* and the defined **API** (see also Chapter `SUNFISH Policy Administration Point (PAP) API`).
 A sample policy, allowing access to a defined service is shown below:

 .. code-block:: xml